TLDR

 Children visiting with their families have wandered off near the monument, only to be found playing by the statue, claiming they were "playing with Inez."
 Historical research by John Binder in 2009 revealed the girl was actually Inez Briggs, daughter of Mary C. Clarke from a previous marriage, whose death certificate confirms burial at Graceland.

-Other reported phenomena include phantom figures dressed in Victorian clothing walking the paths, unexplained cold spots, and the persistent feeling of being watched among the ornate monuments and ancient trees.
+Other reported phenomena include phantom figures dressed in Victorian clothing walking the paths, pockets of freezing air near certain monuments, and the persistent feeling of being watched among the ornate monuments and ancient trees.
 The cemetery's combination of stunning architecture, famous interments, and genuine ghostly encounters makes it one of Chicago's most fascinating destinations.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.